microsoft/BotFramework-Composer/docs/how-to-control-conversation-flow.md

  On the right in the property panel you will see **Items property**.
 This is where you enter the array property to be iterated.
 ![For Each Loop Properties](./media/controlling-conversation-flow/for-each-items-property.png)

 After setting the properties you then decide what action your bot should perform in the array.
-In this sample the bot sends the the result of the expression `{dialog.foreach.index}: {dialog.foreach.value}`.
+In this sample the bot sends the the result of the expression `@{dialog.foreach.index}: @{dialog.foreach.value}`.

 ![For each send reponse](./media/controlling-conversation-flow/for-each-send-response.png)